 Dean Daisy L. Machado participating and preaching at a protest against an immigration detention center, Willacy Detention Center, Raymondville, Texas in 2010.
 Watch the Full Video>>

-The History of Christianity Part 3: Christianity since the Reformation (Spring 2014)
+The History of Christianity Part 3: Since the Reformation (Fall 2014)

 Medium Resolution: 6-by-9 inches (1800 X 2700 pixels) at 300 dpi